dirkpostma/movie-search-app/docs/DEVELOPMENT_LOG.md

 - the same mocking aproach can be used for both unit tests and E2E tests
 - no external mocking libraries needed

+## Improve Hook Search Infinite Scroll

+The hook that takes care of infinite scroll for the search feature is improved.
+Using `transformResponse` we add the query to the response.
+That way, in the hook we can check if the response actually belongs to the current query.
+If not, the results are ignored.
+The fetch function can now be set dynamically, so we can e.g. mock and test error responses.